chrisrchar/GoPractice/README.md

 ## Structs
 Code introducing structs and also writing functions with pointers.
 Includes embedded structs and a function to update a struct.

+## Map
+Code introducing maps and how to use them.
+Also showing how they differ from structs based on strict typing and being pass by reference.